Milena1993/CypressHomework/README.md

-Adding and Removing Product on SauceDemo.com using Cypress
+# Adding and Removing Product on SauceDemo.com using Cypress

-Find information above for running tests

 You can get a copy of all files used in this tutorial by cloning this repository!